smaswin21/Back-End-IE-Bank/docs/visionmission.md

 In general, IE bank is a fin-tech startup that is working on a bank management app for young adults who are looking for an easy and user-friendly app that allows them to manage their financial needs.
 IE bank provides a new digital experience for its customers due to its convenience and secure ways for users to manage their bank accounts, transfer money, pay bills and view all transactions.

-The following are the features that the business analysts wants to implement in the next phase of the app development.

 ---
 ## Product Vision Board